muskit/obsidian-class-notes/CPSC 471/Chapter 5 - Network Layer (Control Plane).md

 - determine hops by ISP-defined policy
 - ISPs might want to keep routes within their network as much as possible
 - "hot potato" routing

+iBGP: internal - within the AS
+eBGP: external - between different AS'es